 Now the pore widened nanoporous alumina was immersed in the suspension of the Au nanoparticles for several hours while periodically shaking it.
 The microtube was taken out and dried.
-Figure~\ref{fig:embedded}(a) shows the FESEM images of cross section of the alumina microtube embedded with Au nanoparticles.
+Figure~\ref{fig:embedded}(a) shows the FESEM images of the cross-section of the alumina microtube embedded with Au nanoparticles.
 The zoomed image of the Au nanoparticles inside the nanopores is shown in the inset of the Fig.~\ref{fig:embedded}(a).
 It is seen that the gold nanoparticles pervade the entire thickness of the nanoporous alumina shell and can even be found literally at the bottom of the nanopores.
 Thus, a reasonably uniform distribution of nanoparticles within the nanopores is achieved.
 The elemental confirmation of the Au nanoparticles inside the nanopores of the nanoporous alumina was carried out by the Energy-dispersive X-ray spectroscopy (EDAX).
 Since the average size of the Au nanoparticles was 5 nm, therefore, in the EDAX analysis its weightage percent was very small about 5.83\% compared to the host aluminium and oxygen.